junxit/us-congress-bills-116/metadata.md

 - 2019-07-23 — Placed on the Union Calendar, Calendar No. 133.
 - 2019-07-23 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 116-173.
 - 2019-07-23 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 116-173.
+- 2019-07-24 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2019-07-24 — Considered as unfinished business. (consideration: CR H7312)
+- 2019-07-24 — Considered under suspension of the rules. (consideration: CR H7292-7303)
+- 2019-07-24 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3375.
+- 2019-07-24 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-07-24 — Mr. Pallone moved to suspend the rules and pass the bill, as amended.
+- 2019-07-24 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 429 - 3 (Roll no. 502). (text: CR H7293-7296)
+- 2019-07-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 429 - 3 (Roll no. 502).(text: CR H7293-7296)